bolt/docs/source/extensions-essentials.md

 fragment of code, that gets inserted in a certain place in the theme templates on the frontend of the website.
 This fragment can either be a string to be inserted directly, or it can be the return value of a callback string.
-The `insertSnippet()` function takes three parameters, with the third being optional.
+The `addSnippet()` function takes three parameters, with the third being optional.
 The first is the position of the insertion point.
 The second one is either a string to insert or the name of a callback function.
 The third, optional parameter will be passed on to the callback function.